Updated: March 17, 2026

 Lisbon remains Portugal’s most sought-after urban property market, especially for luxury buyers, entrepreneurs, and investors after long-term rentals.

-While property prices are the highest in the country, demand stays strong, particularly in prime Lisbon neighborhoods like Príncipe Real, Estrela, and Parque das Nações.
+While property prices are the highest in the country, demand stays strong, particularly in prime neighborhoods in Lisbon like Príncipe Real, Estrela, and Parque das Nações.

 Lisbon is one of the prime areas affected by Alojamento Local license restrictions in certain areas.
 Because of this, the city has seen investors shift their focus toward long-term leases instead.
 Regardless, rental yields reach as high as 7.8 percent in some municipalities in Lisbon.